Fomer Sewing Bee Contestants – Where are they now?

-Whilst we wait for the next series of The Great British Sewing Bee we thought it would be fun to look back over some of our favourite contestants from the previous series and find out what they are doing now.
+Whilst we wait for the next series of The Great British Sewing Bee we thought it would be fun to look back over some of the former Sewing Bee contestants from the previous series and find out what they are doing now.
 It’s great to see how many have built successful careers in the sewing industry.

 Ann Rowley (series winner)